 And then there is ice cream for dessert:

 Add some Wozz!
 Sour Cherry Wine Savory Spread or some Ki Gourmet Cielo Rojo on top of vanilla ice cream.
-You can always add a little chocolate sauce with the fruit sauce, too!
+You can always add a little King's Cupboard Chocolate Sauce with the fruit sauce, too!